Serious crash involving car and truck on Kaimai Range

 “I can tell you that it was a car vs truck.”

+He said the crash happened on the Waikato side of the lower Kaimai Range.

+A police spokeswoman has confirmed that the crash resulted in serious injuries but exact details of the injuries were not unavailable at this time

-Kane Dickie, who is in the area, said motorists are being diverted through Rotorua.
+Kane Dickie, who is in the area, said motorists were being diverted through Rotorua.

 “The Westpac chopper flew in five minutes ago,” with four or so police cars, he added.